UPDATED: October 28, 2021

 A hygrometer is a device that measures the amount of humidity, or moisture content, indoors.
 Hygrometers can vary in design from basic hand-held devices to more detailed instruments, such as cooled mirror dew point hygrometers, which measure humidity using condensation temperature.

-Hygrometers helps monitor the amount of moisture in your apartment or home and are useful for achieving recommended indoor humidity levels.
+Hygrometers help monitor the amount of moisture in your apartment or home and are useful for achieving recommended indoor humidity levels.

-No need to purchase a hygrometer, there is a simple ICE CUBE TEST you can use to determine the level of humidity in your apartment, home, basement and more.
+No need to purchase a hygrometer, there is a simple ICE CUBE TEST you can use to determine the level of humidity in your apartment, home, condos, and more.